 If your child is sensitive to noise, you will provide a quiet soothing environment for your child.
 If your child is sensitive to light, you will dim the lights.
 If your child craves vestibular input, you will allow them to move throughout the day.
 If your child craves proprioceptive input, you will do ‘heavy work’ with them periodically (pushing, pulling, deep pressure, etc.).

-All of these tools help us support our children feel at ease so they can attend to the world and so we can guide their developmental progress with more engagement and interaction.
+All of these tools help us support our children feel at ease so they can attend to the world and so we can suppport their developmental progress.
 You have to think about the need for regulation as the need for food or water or sleep.
 If you are hungry, thirsty, or tired, you will find it hard to be attentive to what you are doing.

 Children with sensory integration differences may be overwhelmed by sensory input frequently each and every day and cause them to develop adaptive techniques that help them stay regulated.